TickTeam/guide-tt/nlp/README.md

 | night | the next 8 pm |
 | midnight | the next 12 am |

 When you create a task with unclear date information, TickTick will automatically parse it on the most recent date & time.
-For example, if typing "remind me at 9:00" at 4 pm, a task that’s due on today 9 pm will be created.
+For example, if typing "remind me at 9:00" at 4 pm, a task that's due on today 9 pm will be created.

 #### Repeat Rules